ReaperOAK/KCAdashboard/src/pages/docs.md

 - **Page not rendering:** Check route configuration and file/component exports.
 - **Form errors:** Ensure Formik and Yup schemas are correctly set up and error messages are displayed.
 - **Data not loading:** Verify data fetching logic and API endpoints.

 ---

+# [2025-07-11] PGNGameView UI/UX & Accessibility Refactor

+- Refactored `PGNGameView.js` for beautiful, accessible, and responsive UI.
+- All color classes now use design tokens from `colour_scheme.md` and `tailwind.config.js`.
+- Improved error, loading, and button states for clarity and accessibility.
+- Added ARIA labels and focus states for navigation and feedback.
+- File remains single-responsibility and optimized for performance.

+---